 Leadership and Governance

-Gill Imery is the current HM Chief Inspector of Constabulary in Scotland (HMCICS).
-She was appointed by Royal Warrant on 2 April 2018 for a term of three years, and is competely independent of government and policing bodies.
-She is responsible for the strategic leadership of HMICS and accountable for our activities.
+Craig Naylor is the current HM Chief Inspector of Constabulary in Scotland (HMCICS).
+He was appointed by Royal Warrant for a term of three years and is completely independent of government and policing bodies.
+He is responsible for the strategic leadership of HMICS and accountable for our activities.
 Our Corporate Strategy 2014-17 was reframed with reference to our new statutory duties and informed through stakeholder engagement and research to reflect best practice.

 We have recently published our Corporate Strategy 2017-20 which clearly sets out our strategic direction and our approach to scrutiny for the next three years.

 We seek to have effective processes for key areas of our activity.
 These include our Scrutiny Risk Assessments, Scrutiny Framework and the introduction of an Inspection Framework.
 Through various methods for organisational continual improvement we will seek to enhance our effectiveness, efficiency and economy.
 We intensively debrief our activities, seek feedback from those we scrutinise, partners and others and use this to enhance our processes and approach.
 This has resulted in a refreshed Complaints Handling Process and a revitalised communications and engagement plan.